Fire and rescue services

 Full travel advice: Local contacts

-There's an ongoing and very high threat of terrorist attacks throughout Mali, including the capital Bamako, which can result in serious injury and death.
+There's an ongoing and very high threat of terrorist attacks and kidnapping throughout Mali, including intermittent high-profile attacks in the capital Bamako, which can result in serious injury and death.

-If you're in Mali, consider leaving by commercial means if it's safe to do so.
+If you're in Mali despite our advice, you should consider leaving by commercial means if it's safe to do so.

 Further attacks are very likely.
-Attacks can be random and occur in places foreigners visit, such as:
+Attacks can occur in places visited by foreigners, including:

 If, despite our advice, you travel to Mali, stay alert to protect yourself from terrorism: